fahad226/Azubi_lab/README.md

 # Introduction

-The Dockerfile in this repository is designed to create a Docker image that runs a PHP web application with an Apache server.
-It is equipped with the necessary packages and extensions needed for smooth operation of the web app, using PHP 7.4.Moreover, included in this repository is a basic login form that can be utilized as a template for authentication in web applications.
-This login form is created with HTML, CSS, and PHP and utilizes the Apache web server and PHP 7.4 inside a Docker container.
+This repository contains a Dockerfile that can be used to build an image for running a PHP web application with Apache server.
+The Dockerfile uses PHP 7.4 and installs the necessary packages and extensions required for the web app to run smoothly.
+In addition, there is a basic login form created with HTML, CSS, and PHP that can be utilized as a template for authentication in web applications.

 # Prerequisites